-If you think you know where I’m going with this, I’m not talking about a large man in a red suit but rather the new IoT devices that may be listening to your conversations.
+If you think you know where I'm going with this, I'm not referring to large man in a red suit but rather the new IoT devices that may be listening to your conversations.

 In fact, Internet of Things (IoT) devices are increasingly being targeted by hackers as the weak point of any home or enterprise security network.
 In the first half of 2017, IoT hacks were up 280 per cent, and Gartner anticipates that by 2020 one-third of all hacks may target these devices.

 With all that said, you're probably still going to end up with a smart speaker, Wi-Fi thermostat or connected toy under your tree.
 So how can you protect yourself?
 One of the reasons that IoT devices are often so insecure is because they are not actively managed.
 Unlike our smartphones or laptops, we have a tendency to forget that IoT devices are actually connected to the network.
 In addition, IoT device manufacturers unfortunately don't always take security as seriously as they would on user-controlled device.
 This situation leaves IoT devices particularly vulnerable to attacks.

 There are always tradeoffs when it comes to convenience and security, having a microphone listening to you for a keyword means a microphone is always listening to you.
 A location-aware device means that not only can the device know where it is, a hacker can as well.